jbonett/thermal-comfort-tflite/readme.md

 ## Installation
 #### Arduino
-To build the project you need to have Arduino ide setup, and your Arduino Ble Sense connected.
+To build the project you need to have Arduino ide setup, and your Arduino Nano 33 BLE Sense connected.
 Open the project inside the arduino folder, before starting you need to download the following libraries :
 ArduinoBLE - Bluetooth Low Energy Library Arduino_HTS221 - HTS221 Temperature and Humidity library
 EloquentTinyML - This is a library which has preset and configured the Tensorflow Lite packages required for Arduino, more information can be found here https://github.com/eloquentarduino/EloquentTinyML